selinacarter/selinacarter.github.io/_pages/about.md

 * Recurrent neural network (RNN) architectures and implementations---especially with a probabilistic outcome
 * Time-series forecasting and online prediction
 * Reinforcement learning
-* Applications to international development -- such as natural disaster management using drone imagery
+* Applications to international development---such as natural disaster management using drone imagery

 ---